-Many have lamented the loss of civility and bipartisanship in our political and public realms.
-Name-calling, attack ads, deliberate mistruths, and even overt violence towards members of the press and political opponents are common features of our public life.
+Many have lamented the loss of civility and bipartisanship in political and public realms.
+Name-calling, attack ads, deliberate mistruths, and even overt violence towards members of the press and political opponents are common features of public life.

 All current Utah high school students are eligible for the essay contest.